-- Work with superintendents and foremen to plan, organize and direct activities concerned construction projects.
+- Work with superintendents, foremen, and/or lead carpenter to plan, organize and direct activities concerning construction projects.

 - Establish project objectives, policies, procedures, and performance standards within boundaries of company policy and contract specifications.
 Confer with supervisors and foremen to discuss such matters as work procedures, complaints, and construction problems.

 - Initiate and maintain liaison with owners and other contacts to facilitate project activities.

 - Monitor and control project through administrative direction of on-site superintendent/foremen to ensure project is completed on schedule and within budget.

 - Investigate potentially serious situations and implement corrective measures.